ezozturk/PHCSOFT/README.md

 # PHCSOFT

+The PHCSOFT is a new scientific software encoded in the GNU C/C++ platform for the determination and visualization of physical height changes using GRACE-based GGMs.

 In the computation file, firstly the PHCSOFT program should be compiled with this command:

 g++ PHCSOFT.c -o PHCSOFT